-a) Hawaii, the 50th state of USA and the northern most island chain in Polynesia is located in the south Pacific ocean and comprises of essentially eight islands going by the names of Niʻihau, Kauaʻi, Oʻahu (read this fantastic experience on Lei making in Waikiki beach resort here), Molokaʻi, Lānaʻi, Kahoʻolawe, Maui, and the Island of Hawaiʻi (also known as Big Island since it is the largest of them all).
+a) Hawaii, the 50th state of USA and the northernmost island chain in Polynesia is located in the south Pacific ocean and comprises of essentially eight islands going by the names of Niʻihau, Kauaʻi, Oʻahu (read this fantastic experience on Lei making in Waikiki beach resort here), Molokaʻi, Lānaʻi, Kahoʻolawe, Maui, and the Island of Hawaiʻi (also known as Big Island since it is the largest of them all).
 Islands of Hawaii were formed entirely out of volcanic activity which explains the surrounding verdant greenery (volcanic soil is the most fertile of them earthly soils) and thanks to native Hawaiian pride in their earth (‘āina) most of the islands have not yet given way to unchecked urbanization and have thus managed to retain their virgin feel of lush green forests, paradise like beaches and jaw dropping waterfalls.
 Nature has blessed Hawaii with a beauty so stunning and a landscape so rapidly changing as one traverses from sandy beaches to the rugged volcanic craters, that words simply do not render justice to the state’s pristine beauty.
-The best way to describe it is by witnessing this incredibly diverse ecosystem (the photo above, with zero filters, gives you an inkling of how GREEN Maui actually is) and we relished in the splendor of Hawaii’s offerings during our three day stay in Maui.
-In this blog post, I will be sharing our experience, some must do activities in Hawaii (read this Hawaii honeymoon guide for more inspiration) and lots of tips and suggestions to help you have a great vacation minus the hard work of extreme planning.
-So, let’s get started!
+Even if you are not big into swimming or the ocean, this Maui itinerary will definitely help you find something that is up your alley to have a great time in Hawaii.

-Hawaii is one of the most popular vacation destinations in the WORLD because it’s diverse ecosystem, abundant cornucopia, pristine beaches and warm azure blue waters provide a plethora of activities such as snorkeling, diving, surfing, hiking, spiritual retreats, food workshops, wind surfing and endless other activities.
-Being such a popular destination means that you have to plan months in advance for accommodation because Hawaii is anything but cheap and hotel fares can quickly climb north of $500/night if bookings are not made in advance.
-After weeks of scouring the internet for good deals, I booked the Ka’anapali Beach Hotel, based on a friend’s suggestion who had been to Maui.
-Summer and winter are busy months, so early spring or late fall are better times to visit.
+c) Winter is definitely the busiest month for tourism in Hawaii while summer can get oppressively hot and humid, so early spring or late fall are better times to visit for relatively less crowds at your favorite tourist spots in your Maui itinerary.
 It is worthwhile to know that the western and southern parts of the islands, with stunning beaches and relatively dry weather, are where the tourists reside while the Kahului airport (main Maui airport) is to the north and the wettest zones of the island are to the east (Hana), with the dormant volcanic mountain of Haleakala in the center.
 Affordable hotels are all on the west while expensive resorts, secluded beaches and wineries are to the south past Kihei.
 Many people also stay close to the airport at Paia, another small town with the famous Mama’s Fish house restaurant and the surfers’ paradise Ho’okipa Beach as it’s major attractions.
 Ka’anapali Beach Hotel, located right next to the famous Black Rock and the breathtaking Ka’anapali beaches along with it’s close proximity to Lahaina (western Maui’s prominent town), gets brownie points for affordability (less than $250 stay per night with $12 self parking), great location, friendly hotel staff, clean and spacious rooms and a darn good evening entertainment program comprising of hula and other traditional dance forms at no extra charge (unlike the adjacent Sheraton that charges a tidy $112 for their evening entertainment program).

-Another thing to keep in mind about Maui, and other Hawaiian islands in general is that public transportation is extremely limited, so you have to get behind the wheels, i.e. get a rental car and drive.
+d) Another thing to keep in mind about Maui, and other Hawaiian islands in general is that public transportation is extremely limited, so you have to get behind the wheels, i.e. get a rental car and drive.
 Don’t worry about the roads cause they are in great condition but are full of hairpin bends, twists and turns, specially when you are driving to the the two major attractions of Haleakala and Hana.
 Naturally, speed limits are enforced and driving is slower here than on the mainland, as a result of which relatively short distances can take longer to cover.
 Finally, as with everything else, food in Maui is extremely expensive (even for San Franciscans like us there was some sticker shock from the menu cards) and meals can cost you a pretty penny.
 This is especially true for the south and west sides which is full of tourists and therefore prices will be jacked up.
 But that should not deter you from having an incredible experience meal wise and tasting some Hawaiian delights that are not available on the mainland.
 I will share some of our dining experiences with you in this post as well towards the end.

-There is so much to do in Maui that three days (i.e. the time we spend there) is simply not enough, even more so if you are into water activities.
-Since S and I are strictly land animals and were running short of time, we chose to explore a few major attractions and must dos, enjoying them thoroughly in the process.
+There is so much to in Hawaii that three days in Maui (i.e. the time we spend there) is simply not enough, even more so if you are into water activities.
+Since S and I are strictly land animals and were running short of time, we chose to explore a few major attractions in Maui and must dos, enjoying them thoroughly in the process.
 I am going to share those with you in detail, with plenty of tips and suggestions so that you can take the stress of your vacation and have a splendid time, with nary a thing to worry about.
 An easy way to kick off your stay is by visiting the Black rock beach just before sunset to witness the ceremonial dive from the black rock jutting out into the ocean (thus the name of the beach) which happens “daily”.
 Essentially, a young Hawaiian man, lights up the lamps with his torch to the sound of conch shells and after offering a prayer to the ancestral Gods, jumps off into the ocean from the rock.
 This event, organized by the Sheraton hotel, is free for viewing by the public from the beach but we unlucky souls chose that one fateful evening where the dive did not happen (which is why the sarcastic quotes around the word daily) despite seeing a lone figure standing patiently at the end of the rock for what appeared to be the longest time.
 However, this is a rare, free event with lots of eyewitnesses to its occurrence (including my friend), and so you should definitely snag a spot prior to sunset at the beach to witness this spectacular dive, or at the very least, a breathtaking sunset.

-This unique attraction is a must visit, and lies north of Ka’anapali past Kapalua.
+This unique natural attraction is a must visit, and lies north of Ka’anapali past Kapalua.
 What happens here essentially is that the seawater gets trapped in an underwater lava tube and frantically finds a way to escape, resulting in a jet of water blowing upwards in full force.
 The hike down to this spot from the parking lot is covered with volcanic rocks which are huge with jagged edges.
-Therefore, appropriate foot wear (read sneakers and not beach flip flops) is a must.
+Therefore, appropriate footwear (read sneakers and not beach flip flops) is a must.
 Also, obey all posted signs and do not venture near the blowhole since it might simply suck you in.
 Watch it from a distance near the dry rocks and venture out to the north-west direction (with the blow hole to your back, aka south) to discover the cute heart shaped rock.
 This rock with a heart shaped hole in the middle will fall to your right as soon as you descend from the last set of jagged boulders while facing the blowhole.
 That or persistent tourists with cheesy smiles and poses will guide you:-)